-Your extra breast milk helps very low birth weight premature babies and Susan G. Komen®, and in return, Prolacta can help you by reimbursing up to $300 for your breast pump!!
+Your extra breast milk helps very low birth weight premature babies and Susan G. Komen®, and in return, Prolacta can help you by reimbursing up to $300 for your expenses!

-Due to the great response we received from our milk donors, Prolacta was able to supply needed nutritional products to even more very low birth weight, premature babies.
-We are pleased to announce that Prolacta has decided to offer a new breast pump reimbursement program through December 31, 2014!
-Your breast milk donation has always helped very low birth weight babies receive the nutrition they need, but now it can also help you recover the cost of your breast pump.
-From May 1, 2014 to April 20, 3015, Prolacta Bioscience®, Inc. will donate to Susan G. Komen® $1.00 for every ounce of qualified milk collected through HELPINGHANDS Milk Bank, with a guaranteed minimum donation of $25,000.
+Your breast milk donation has always helped very low birth weight babies receive the nutrition they need, but now a donation of 300 qualified ounces of milk will also make you eligible for an expense reimbursement check of $300.
+Additionally, Prolacta Bioscience®, Inc. will donate to Susan G. Komen® $1.00 for every ounce of qualified milk collected through HELPINGHANDS Milk Bank, with a guaranteed minimum donation of $25,000 per year.

 You will receive your check 4-6 weeks after the end of the month in which you qualified for the payment.

 Milk volume will be as determined by Prolacta, in its sole discretion.
 Prolacta will weigh the milk using a calibrated scale, at the time and in the condition that it is received at Prolacta’s facility, and calculate the volume based on measured weight, excluding any packaging materials, using Prolacta’s standard operating procedures.
 You can see a video of the process here.